TULiberalArts/Geography-and-Urban-Studies/pages/home.md

 title: Home
 permalink: /
 description: >-
-keywords: 'Study Geography and Urban Studies at Temple University.
-We offer both undergraduate and graduate programs.'
+  Earn a BA, minor, MA or PhD in Geography and Urban Studies in Philadelphia.
+Our graduates are prepared for jobs in high-growth         industries.
+keywords: 'BA in Geography and Urban Studies, minor in geography and urban studies, MA or PhD in Geography and Urban Studies, GIS certificate'
 layout: home
 published: true
 feature: true